 - Don't wash or change clothes, brush your teeth, or go to the bathroom.

 - By doing any of these things, you could be destroying evidence you can use against the attacker.

-- Report the crime to the police.
+- You can report the crime to the police.

 - After a police officer takes your statement, you can decide whether to press charges.

 - If your attacker is a SJSU student, please consider reporting to the Director of Student Conduct and Ethical Development, in Administration Building, Room 242, or call 408-924-5985.